Pope County, Arkansas: Antebellum Pope County

+Dover, the county seat, was the most important town between Little Rock and Fort Smith in 1850.
+Galla Rock, south of present-day Atkins, and Norristown were important trading centers with goods transported on the Arkansas River.

-In the late 1850s, Edward Payson Washburn took inspiration from Pope County scenes near the family's Norristown home for his most famous work, The Arkansas Traveller, the composition of which was derived from a story he heard from Colonel Sandford C. Faulkner.
+In the late 1850s, Edward Payson Washburn took inspiration from Pope County scenes near the family's Norristown home for his most famous work, The Arkansas Traveler, the composition of which was derived from a story he heard from Colonel Sandford C. Faulkner.
 Supposedly occurring on the campaign trail in Arkansas in 1840, Colonel Faulkner's humorous story ends with a fiddle playing squatter being won over by the traveler (man on horse in image).
 Washburn's father was Cephas Washburn, founder of Dwight Mission.

 While the majority of the population of Pope County consisted of rural families, many were squatters on state or federal land.
 In 1851, about 76% of households did not own land and, in 1860, some 66% did not.

 In 1860, though its population had grown by 67.4% in a decade, Pope County was still sparsely settled.
+The slave population had grown to 12.4% (978 individuals).
 Along with the rest of Arkansas, it was on an economic frontier attracting relatively large numbers of new settlers, mostly from other southern states.
 Even though Arkansas had been a state since 1836, the few communities were small with limited development.
 The population in the 1860 census included 6,905 whites.
 There were 978 slaves, mostly in the agricultural areas in the southern part of the county.
 Most families were in the southern lowlands of the county.
 A railroad being developed to be built through the county—the Little Rock & Fort Smith—was to include a depot in Dover.